pralab/elsa-cybersecurity/README.md

 docker stop android
 ```

+## Evaluation Metrics
+- Detection Rate (a.k.a.
+True Positive Rate, Track 1 and 2): this metric is computed as the percentage of correctly detected malware and will be used for Track 1 and 2 on a test set containing only malware samples.
+- False Positive Rate (Track 1 and 2): this metric is computed as the percentage of legitimate samples wrongly detected as malware and will be used for Track 1 and 2 on a test set containing only legitimate samples.
+- F1 Score (Track 3): this metric is computed as the harmonic mean of Precision and Recall, and it is particularly suited for evaluating the binary classification performance on unbalanced datasets in a single metric.
+- Area Under Time - AUT (Track 3): this metric was introduced in [4] to evaluate the performance of malware detectors over time.
+It is based on the trapezoidal rule as the AUC-based metrics.
+Its value is enclosed in the [0, 1] interval, where an ideal detector with robustness to temporal performance decay has AUT = 1.
+We compute the metric under point estimates of the F1 Score along the time period of the test samples.

 ## References

 [1] Allix, K., Bissyandé, T.F., Klein, J., & Traon, Y.L.
 (2016).
 AndroZoo: Collecting Millions of Android Apps for the Research Community.
 2016 IEEE/ACM 13th Working Conference on Mining Software Repositories (MSR), 468-471.